SystemsApproach/ops/provision.rst

     :width: 600px
     :align: center

-    Configuring OS-level subsystems, such as network interfaces, using NetBox data.
+    Configuring network services and OS-level subsystems using NetBox data.

 While :numref:`Figure %s <fig-ansible>` highlights how Ansible is paired with Netplan to configure kernel-level details, there is also